PrefectHQ/prefect/docs/guides/deployment/servereless-workers.md

     To run a deployment on Google Cloud Run, a GCP service account and an API Key are required.

     Create a service account by navigating to the service accounts page and clicking *Create*.
     Name and describe your service account, and click *continue* to configure permissions.

-    The service account must have two roles at a minimum, *Cloud Run Developer*, and *Service Account User*.
+    The service account must have two roles at a minimum, *Cloud Run Developer* and *Service Account User*.

     ![Configuring service account permissions in GCP](/img/guides/gcr-service-account-setup.png)

-    Once the Service account is created, navigate to its *Keys* page to add an API key.
+    Once the service account is created, navigate to its *Keys* page to add an API key.
 Create a JSON type key, download it, and store it somewhere safe for use in the next section.

 === "Google Vertex AI"

     To run a deployment on Google Vertex AI, a GCP service account and an API Key are required.

-    Create a service account by navigating to the service accounts page and clicking *Create*.
-Name and describe your service account, and click *continue* to configure permissions.
+    Create a service account by navigating to the service accounts page and clicking **Create**.
+    Name and describe your service account and click *continue* to configure permissions.

-    The service account must have two roles at a minimum, *Cloud Run Developer*, and *Service Account User*.
+    The service account must have two roles at a minimum, *Cloud Run Developer* and *Service Account User*.

     ![Configuring service account permissions in GCP](/img/guides/gcr-service-account-setup.png)

-    Once the Service account is created, navigate to its *Keys* page to add an API key.
+    Once the Service account is created, navigate to its **Keys** page to add an API key.
 Create a JSON type key, download it, and store it somewhere safe for use in the next section.

 ## Create a work pool

-Choose a work pool type that corresponds to your cloud provider infrastructure.
+Choose the work pool type that corresponds to your cloud provider infrastructure.
 The work pool will contain default values to provide to compute jobs and any other important execution environment parameters.
 Because the work pool needs to integrate securely with the serverless infrastructure, let's store our credentials in a server-side block.